This

 - Global Environment:

-refers to the global object. - Standalone Function:
+thisrefers to the global object. - Standalone Function:

-refers to the global object. - Object Method:
+thisrefers to the global object. - Object Method:

-refers to the object itself. - Constructor Function / Class:
+thisrefers to the object itself. - Constructor Function / Class:

-refers to the object instance. - Event Listener:
+thisrefers to the object instance. - Event Listener:

-refers to the DOM element. - Arrow Function: There is no
+thisrefers to the DOM element. - Arrow Function: There is no

-. - call / apply / bind:
+this. - call / apply / bind:

-is usually related to functions, so a quick rule of thumb is thatthis
+thisrefers to any specified value. thisis usually related to functions, so a quick rule of thumb is thatthisrefers to the object that called the function.

 What is this

-is determined at runtime, and can vary based on the execution environments, mode, and context.
+The value of this is determined at runtime, and can vary based on the execution environments, mode, and context.

 In different modes or execution environments :